 The ONLY notifications I allow are calendar reminders (because my Simplified Planner does not let me know when I’m 30 minutes out from a scheduled meeting or appointment) and text messages (but I almost always put my phone on do not disturb or airplane mode during the workday so that they don’t distract me).

 Related Posts: How to Effectively Cut Back on Screen Time + What Happened When I Took Work Email Off My Phone

 3 | I SET BUSINESS (AND LIFE) BOUNDARIES

 When I first started working from home and working for myself, I didn’t have boundaries.
 I worked all the time, said yes to everything, and answered emails when I should have been sleeping.
-I experienced several different levels of burn out before I began setting boundaries in my business.
+I experienced several different levels of burn out before I began setting boundaries in my life and business.

 Now, I have boundaries around my time, my schedule, my clients, my students, my phone, my inbox, and even my friends and family.
 My only regret is that I didn’t set them sooner.